Dynamics of magnetoviscous warped discs around compact objects: Introduction

-Due to some combination of general relativistic (GR) effects \citep{bp75}, tidal forces \citep{pap95}, gaseous lifting \citep{mo10}, or irradiation \citep{pringle96}, the disc may be off-centred relative to the equator of the primary.
+Due to some combination of general relativistic (GR) effects \cite{bp75}, tidal forces \cite{pap95}, gaseous lifting \cite{mo10}, or irradiation \cite{pringle96}, the disc may be off-centred relative to the equator of the primary.
 Tilt opens new possibilities for instability as, if the host also rotates rapidly, Lense-Thirring (LT) torques act on parcels of disc fluid in a directed manner such that they \emph{warp} out-of-plane.
-Numerical \cite[e.g.,][]{raj21} and observational \cite[e.g.,][]{hern96} evidence indicates that, for low enough $\alpha$, warp modes may overwhelm restorative viscous forces in the disc.
-As described by \cite{nix12} and others, it may thus \emph{tear} into a number of precessing rings at certain characteristic radii determined by torque balance.
+Numerical \cite{raj21} and observational \cite{hern96} evidence indicates that, for low enough $\alpha$, warp modes may overwhelm restorative viscous forces in the disc.
+As described by \citet{nix12} and others, it may thus \emph{tear} into a number of precessing rings at certain characteristic radii determined by torque balance.
 As these rings collide and lose angular momentum, large and quasi-periodic mass deposits are made.
-To accurately assess whether tearing can explain observational puzzles -- such as the rapid growth of black holes in the early universe \citep{luca25} or outbursts in low-mass X-ray binaries \cite[LMXBs;][]{hein25} -- one should include as many physical ingredients as possible when estimating viscosity coefficients.
+To accurately assess whether tearing can explain observational puzzles -- such as the rapid growth of black holes in the early universe \cite{luca25} or outbursts in low-mass X-ray binaries (LMXBs) \cite{hein25} -- one should include as many physical ingredients as possible when estimating viscosity coefficients.

 In this paper, we add an extra layer of realism to the calculation by accounting for (i) GR adjustments to the epicyclic frequencies of gas parcels, and (ii) magnetic fields sourced by the primary.
-Aside from providing a critical review of the warped-disc literature -- which can be difficult to navigate owing to swathes of notation and approximation -- we find that external Lorentz forces can significantly change the nature of warp eigenmodes \cite[see also][]{po18}.
+Aside from providing a critical review of the warped-disc literature -- which can be difficult to navigate owing to swathes of notation and approximation -- we find that external Lorentz forces can significantly change the nature of warp eigenmodes (see also Ref.~\cite{po18}).
 This impacts the horizontal-to-vertical viscosity relationship in ways we explore semi-analytically.
-Indeed, while GRMHD simulations have been carried out to examine instability thresholds, with the aim of determining where tearing may occur and how the system responds, they cannot reliably explore the whole parameter space due to computational expense \cite[see][for a recent review]{fl25}.
+Indeed, while GRMHD simulations have been carried out to examine instability thresholds, with the aim of determining where tearing may occur and how the system responds, they cannot reliably explore the whole parameter space due to computational expense (see Ref.~\cite{fl25} for a recent review).
 By using a hybrid analytic-plus-numerical approach, we hope to get a broader overview of how each piece of physics impacts warped-disc dynamics.